top of page

 2022

-In The Box I started to play with the line between reality and fantasy, creating a new harmony, a kontrapunkt, for an entirely lost connection between real, tangible objects and the people I associate them with, who are unreachable.
-But jewellery here represents also an illusionary idea.
-The recipients of these pieces are long dead, and it became obvious to
+With The Box, I began to play with the line between reality and fantasy, creating a new harmony—a kontrapunkt—for a lost connection between tangible objects and the people I associate them with, who are no longer reachable.
+Jewellery, in this context, also represents an illusionary idea.
+The recipients of these pieces are long gone, and I realized I needed to let go of wearability and functionality, focusing instead on shapes, memories, and emotions.

 1.png